-Team reports include details on the team level, including the Team Captain(s) and aggregate data of amount raised by all individual peer fundraisers within that team.
-Peer reports allow you to view each peer's rank, amount raised, number of transactions, and more about that specific peer.
+Team reports include details on the team level, including the Team Captain(s) and aggregate data of the amount raised by all individual peer fundraisers within that team.
+Peer reports allow you to view each peer's rank, the amount raised, the number of transactions, and more about that specific peer.

 Each Peer and Team record has a sub-report of all transactions that have occurred through the Peer or Team Page.
 These sub-reports can be found by clicking "History" on any Peer or Team record: